nomand/EachineVR006/README.md

 ### Step 10

 Add some foam padding to the motherboard to sit against the control board to prevent it from sinking into the case when pressing the buttons.
-Slide the control board to the rear cover.

 <img src='/Images/13.jpg'/>

 ### Step 11

-Slot the rear cover into the bottom rail, aligning the top rail gaps with the case push it in to mesh the rails and slide the cover on.
+Slot the rear cover into the bottom rail, aligning the top rail gaps then push it in to mesh both rails and slide the cover on.

 <img src='/Images/14.jpg'/>